IABTechLab/uid2docs/docs/endpoints/post-token-validate.md

 >NOTE: The responses are encrypted only if the HTTP status code is 200.
 Otherwise, the response is not encrypted.

-A successful decrypted response returns a boolean value that indicates the validation status of the specified advertising token.
+A successful decrypted response returns a boolean value that indicates the validation status of the specified advertising token, as shown in the following example:

 ```json
 {